 Plantation at the base of a pergola

-While building a custom pergola, you should also focus on plantation at the base of a pergola to make it look complete.
-If you are adding sculptures near the pergola, then it might create an unpleasant look if you do not have any plants at the base of the pergola.
+While building a custom pergola, you should also focus on the plantation at the base of the pergola to make it look complete.
+If you are placing statues around the pergola, then you may end up looking at a visually awkward space under the pergola if there are no plants.

-You can choose plants with hostas, ferns, and shrubs to make your pergola look the best.
+You can choose plants with hostas, ferns, and shrubs to make your pergola look its best.

 Weather conditions and season